pacoispaco/paulcohen.se/content/blog/thrush-migration-over-central-stockholm.md

 As part of my decision to try to record birds this year, I also decided to try start recording migrating birds over my apartment in central Stockholm.
 Yeah, I know I should have better things to do, but this is fun.
 Bear with me!
-This summer I bough a small [Sony PCM A10](https://www.sony.co.uk/electronics/voice-recorders/pcm-a10) recorder, which I think is an excellent lightweight recorder, to have with me in the field.
+This summer I bought a small [Sony PCM A10](https://www.sony.co.uk/electronics/voice-recorders/pcm-a10) recorder, which I think is an excellent lightweight recorder, to have with me in the field.
 In mid July I stared to leave it outside my window over the night, recording for the entire night.
 I have been doing it regularly every 2 to 4 nights, since then.

-The practice of listening to and recording night migration of birds is called _nocmig_, and that act of doing it can be called _nocmigging_.
+The cult of listening to and recording night migration of birds is called _nocmig_, which is short for _nocturnal migration_ and that act of doing it can be called _nocmigging_.
 It sounds a bit suspect and nothing you would want talk about with your friends, with police officers around.
 But Nocmigging is not only fun and legal, it is also an excellent way to sharpen your skills in identifying bird calls and enjoing the magic of bird migration.

-The day after a nightly recording, I import the recordings into [Audacity](https://www.audacityteam.org/) and then browse through the recording looking at the sonogram.
+The day after a nightly recording, I import the recording into the sound editing program [Audacity](https://www.audacityteam.org/) and then browse through the recording looking at the sonogram.
 It takes about half an hour to an hour to browse through an eight hour recording.
 When I see an interesting pattern in the sonogram, I listen to what is recorded and try to identify the sound that produced the sonogram pattern.
 In the beginning I listened to cars, human voices, squeeky